gryphonmyers/feed-aggregator/README.md

 # feed-aggregator
-Aggregate data from disparate AJAX sources.
+Load and aggregate data from disparate sources.